 Pontiac GTO

 Rolling off the assembly line in 1964, the first GTOs were simply an option package for the Pontiac LeMans.
-Two years later, the GTO became a separate model, now featuring the famous Coke bottle styling.
-The second generation GTO emerged in 1968, and in 1969, the legendary GTO “The Judge” was born.
+Two years later, the GTO became a separate model.
+The second-generation GTO emerged in 1968, and in 1969, the legendary GTO “The Judge” was born.

 Chevrolet Chevelle SS